mailbots/mailbots/README.md

 Each instance of this handler renders its own settings form.
 Unlike the other handlers, every instances is called.
 Every instance of this handler can render its own settings form.

-The first parameter is the `namespace` for the data stored in `extension.private_data`.
+The first parameter is the `namespace` for the data stored in `extension.stored_data`.

 The second param is a function that is passed 3 arguments: